corbosiny/StreetFighterAI/README.md

 To double check that the game files were properly set up the example agent can be run. cd into the src directory.
 Then either run the following command on your terminal:

-`python3 Agent.py`
+`python3 Agent.py -r`

-Or you can open Agent.py and execute it from your preferred IDE of choice.
-This is an Agent that essentially button mashes.
+Or you can open Agent.py and execute it from your preferred IDE of choice by supplying the -r flag during execution flag.
+Without that flag the Agent will play the games however they will not render and you will not be able to watch it.
+When running on the server via an ssh shell it is important to leave this flag off as an error will be thrown when trying to render.
+This is Agent that essentially button mashes.
 It does a random move every frame update despite what is going on in the game.
-If everything was installed correctly it should simply one by one open up each save state in the game directory and run through the fight set up for it.
+If everything was installed correctly it should simply one by one open up each save state in the game directory and run through the fights set up for it.
 This will involve a small window popping up showing the game running at a very high speed.
 Once the fight is over a new window should open up with the next fight.
 Once all fights are over the program should kill itself and close all windows.

 ---
 ## How to make an agent